-between the CanESM2-LE mean and ERA-I reaches up to 10 hPa in both directions.
-SLP values are higher over Greenland and lower over the North Sea in the CanESM2-LE compared with ERA-I (Fig. 4 (a), (d)).
+Under neutral NAO conditions, the North Atlantic region is characterized by a pressure dipole.
+This structure is intensified and tilted clockwise in the CanESM2-LE ensemble mean (Fig. 4d) compared with ERA-I (Fig. 4a).
+The mean SLP difference between the CanESM2-LE mean and ERA-I reaches up to 10 hPa in both directions.
+SLP values are higher over Greenland and lower over the North Sea in CanESM2-LE compared with ERA-I (Fig. 4a and d).
 Long-term neutral states of both driving data sources show robust signals in the entire NAR region (i.e., no stippling).
-This suggests that the different patterns in GCM and reference data are not singularly artefacts arising from different sample sizes, but rather robust features.
+This suggests that the different patterns in GCM and reference data are not singularly artifacts arising from different sample sizes but rather robust features.

-The GCM multi-member composites of positive and negative phases show less pronounced SLP anomalies than the reference data (Fig. 4 (b)-(c) and (e)-(f)).
-Transition regions between the AH and IL nodes are marked by high uncertainty in ERA-I, whereas the SLP anomalies at the NAO centres of action show less uncertainty.
-The GCM patterns are more robustly assessed

-310 (i.e., less prone to sampling uncertainty) as can be seen by the very small area with stippling in which the sign of the anomaly may not be assessed robustly in Fig. 4 (e)-(f).
-So the difference between CanESM2-LE and ERA-I NAO anomalies may be due to the fact that ERA-I composites are derived from 3 negative and 4 positive years whereas the GCM data provides 264 negative and 263 positive years during 1981-2010.
+The GCM multi-member composites of positive and negative phases show less pronounced SLP anomalies than the reference data (Fig. 4b, c, e and f).
+Transition regions between the AH and IL nodes are marked by high uncertainty in ERA-I, whereas the SLP anomalies at the NAO centers of action show less uncertainty.
+The GCM patterns are more robustly assessed (i.e., less prone to sampling uncertainty) as can be seen by the very small area with stippling in which the sign of the anomaly may not be assessed robustly in Fig. 4e and f.
+So the difference between CanESM2-LE and ERA-I NAO anomalies may be due to the fact that ERA-I composites are derived from 3 negative and 4 positive years, whereas the GCM data provide 264 negative and 263 positive years during 1981-2010.

-The difference between SLP anomalies in positive and negative years representing the pressure variability is indicated by white

-315 lines.
-These NAO centres of action reach GCM (ERA-I) SLP differences between positive and negative conditions of about 12.5 (17.5) hPa in the IL region and 7.5 (10.0) hPa in the AH region.
-They do not coincide with the highest and lowest SLP values in the neutral state, but are situated near the 3 × 3 GCM grid cell matrices used for index calculation (see Fig. 2).
-This supports the choice of these SLP centres for index calculation.
+The difference between SLP anomalies in positive and negative years representing the pressure variability is indicated by white lines.
+These NAO centers of action reach GCM (ERA-I) SLP differences between positive and negative conditions of about $12.5\,(17.5)\,\mathrm{hPa}$ in the IL region and $7.5\,(10.0)\,\mathrm{hPa}$ in the AH region.
+They do not coincide with the highest and lowest SLP values in the neutral state but are situated near the 3×3 GCM grid cell matrices used for index calculation (see Fig. 2).
+This supports the choice of these SLP centers for index calculation.